fleetdm/fleet/handbook/company/ceo.md

 Please find a different way to get in touch:

-- If it can wait, add your message to the "CEO office minutes" agenda (see "Office hours" calendar)
+- If it can wait, add your message to the "🌪️👀 Roundup (#g-ceo)" agenda (see "Office hours" calendar)
 - Ask: who is the directly responsible individual (DRI) for this decision?
 Is it the CEO?
 - Unsure?
 Ask your manager for help.
 (Add it to your 1:1 agenda, or send your manager a DM.)